jcouso/breakout_js/README.md

-This a replica of the breakout game written in js.
-This game was develop for studying perposes.
+This game was inspire from Breakout arcade game (1976).
+This game was develop for educational purpose.